Darknico/darknico.github.io/README.md

+## Darknico
-Pagina personale, sviluppato con Jekyll e pubblicato tramite GitHub Pages.
+Personal page, built with Jekyll and published via GitHub Pages.

-## Descrizione
+## Description
-Contiene una breve presentazione e una sezione portfolio con i principali progetti
+Contains a short introduction and a portfolio section with the main projects.

-## Licenza
+## License
 MIT License